wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/implementation-recommendations/includes/9-exercise.md

-In this exercise, we are going to manage a Custom connector in a DLP policy.
+In this exercise, we will manage a Custom connector in a DLP policy.
 To manage a Custom connector, we need to ensure that we have one in our environment, so the first part of this exercise will be publishing a Custom connector from GitHub.
 Once we have that connector